IMF urges US to 'protect' gains won under Obamacare

 "Healthcare policies should protect those gains in coverage that have been achieved since the financial crisis (particularly for those at the lower end of the income distribution)," the IMF staff said in its Article IV report.

-The changes contemplated would either lead to a loss of coverage or the need for increased federal subsidies to sustain the same level of coverage, and "a significant increase in costs for older and poorer individuals whereas the embedded tax relief would be mostly incident on higher income households."

-They argued that doing so will help the US economy by increasing productivity and labor force participation.
+Maintaining those gains will help the US economy by increasing productivity and labour force participation, they said.

-"This, in turn, will strengthen growth and job creation, reduce economic insecurity associated with the lack of health coverage, and have positive effects for the medium-term fiscal position."
+"This, in turn, will strengthen growth and job creation, reduce economic insecurity associated with the lack of health coverage, and have positive effects for the medium-term fiscal position," the report said.

 While the IMF recognised the "polarised societal views over the appropriate way forward" which makes reaching an agreement difficult, it urged caution in the design of a healthcare reform.

-"Such changes ought to be undertaken carefully," and should avoid "excluding those with limited incomes from the healthcare system."
+"Such changes ought to be undertaken carefully," and should avoid "excluding those with limited incomes from the healthcare system," they said.

 The US authorities responded to the report by saying Obamacare is "fundamentally flawed and a new approach is required."